darkfriend/isNumber.js/readme.md

-Check variable on number (javascript)
+Check variable on number, integer and float (javascript)
 =====

 Methods